richmahn/en_tn/heb/05/intro.md

 This chapter is a continuation of the teaching of the previous chapter.

-Some translations prefer to set apart quotations of the Old Testament.The ULB and many other English translations indent the lines of 5:5-6, which is a quotation from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 5:5-6.

 #### Special concepts in this chapter ####